Six Drivers to Create Better Leaders

 1. Be authentic as a leader.

-Understand your strengths, limitations and your emotions and do not act one way in private and another in public.
+Understand your strengths, limitations, and emotions, and do not act one way in private and another in public.
 Authentic leaders do not hide their mistakes or weaknesses out of fear of looking weak.
 They understand that being self-actualized is an endless journey.
 You will establish a culture where people understand it is ok to try and fail, rather than always playing it safe and never achieving anything.

 2. Be decisive.